box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

 cd mcp-server-box
 ```

-2. Install `uv` if not installed yet:
+2. Install `uv` if it's not installed on your machine:

 <Tabs>
   <Tab title='MacOS/Linux'>